tiannaxizhou/HPS-project/README.md

 # HPS-project
-This is the final project for HPS 2018 of Team Wildcats.
+This is the final project for HPS Fall 2018 of Team Wildcats.